HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/2 How to use.md

 - **Practice Questions**: At the end of each section, you'll find practice questions similar to those on the actual exam.
 Use these to test your understanding.
 - **Hands-On Learning**: Whenever possible, try to apply what you're learning.
 If you have access to amateur radio equipment, practice using it (under the supervision of a licensed operator, of course).

-## Using This Manual with the HamStudy App
+## Using This HamBook with the HamStudy App

-This manual is designed to work seamlessly with the HamStudy mobile application, enhancing your study experience:
+This HamBook is designed to work seamlessly with the HamStudy mobile application, enhancing your study experience:

-1. **Book-Aligned Study**: When you first open the Technician pool in the HamStudy app, you'll have the option to align your studies with this manual.
+1. **Book-Aligned Study**: When you first open the Technician pool in the HamStudy app, you'll have the option to align your studies with this book.
 This ensures that the app's question organization matches the book's structure.

 2. **Targeted Practice**: You can use the app to focus on specific sections of the book.
 For instance, if you've just finished reading Chapter 1, Section 1.2, you can tell the app to quiz you on just those questions.